munificent/craftinginterpreters/book/a-map-of-the-territory.md

 no. Back in the days of yore when "front end" and "back end" were coined, compilers were much simpler.
 Later researchers invented new phases to stuff between the two halves.
-Rather than discard the old terms, William Wulf and company lumped them into the charming but spatially paradoxical name **"middle end"**.
+Rather than discard the old terms, William Wulf and company lumped them into the charming but spatially paradoxical name **middle end**.

 ### Intermediate representations

-You can think of the compiler as a pipeline where each stage's job is to organize the code in a way that makes the next stage simpler to implement.
-The front end of the pipeline is specific to the source language the user is programming in.
-The back end is concerned with the final architecture that the code will run on.
+You can think of the compiler as a pipeline where each stage's job is to organize the data representing the user's code in a way that makes the next stage simpler to implement.
+The front end of the pipeline is specific to the source language the program is written in.
+The back end is concerned with the final architecture where the program will run.

-In the middle, the code may be stored in some <span name="ir">**intermediate representation**</span> (or **"IR"**) that isn't tightly tied to either the source or destination forms (hence "intermediate").
+In the middle, the code may be stored in some <span name="ir">**intermediate representation**</span> (or **IR**) that isn't tightly tied to either the source or destination forms (hence "intermediate").
 Instead, the IR acts as an interface between these two languages.

 <aside name="ir">